 PS16 is the online college application service that students in Year 11 will use apply for college and 6th form courses.
+All students will be given a log-in in Year 11.
 The service links students to all college providers in the local area, all information is on the PS16 website.

 - Click on ‘courses’ and select by ‘provider’, there will be a list of all the different colleges, 6th forms and other providers (sport academies etc).
 There will be the opportunity to look at the different providers prospectuses and learn more about their offers.

 - Start looking at what courses are available, you will be given more information about courses and course levels during your careers sessions during your growth curriculum.
 You will be receiving your username and password in Year 11 which will enable you to set up an account and get things started.

 Course Levels – there are different levels of courses available to you at College or Sixth Form College, the courses that you are able to apply for are based on your predicted grades/the grades that you are working on).
 Please open the document attached to see which level courses you would be able to apply for.

 |Mainly 3s including Maths & English Language